 Washrooms at Intrepid Theatre are all-gender.
 Intrepid Theatre is committed to gender inclusion and supports people of all genders in choosing the washroom that feels most comfortable.

-The washroom on the left is wheelchair accessible and has a grab bar.
-The washroom on the right is smaller.
+The washroom on the left is wheelchair accessible, has a grab bar and fluorescent lights.
+The light switch is on the right side as you enter the washroom.